adam-herrala-bricker/aika/API_GUIDE.md

   - case insensitive substring searching for title + text
   - type: string
   - required: false
+- `strandId`
+  - if given, returns only slices from this strand
+  - type: UUID
+  - required: false

 #### Returns:
 - Array of `Slice` instances:
   - `id`
   - `creatorId`
+  - `strandId`
+    - `null` if N/A
   - `streamId`
   - `title`
   - `text`